Student visas: rules, restrictions and realities around the world

 -

-Pitfall: It is important for students to keep an eye on updates from IRCC (Canada's immigration service) — the rules can change.
-For example, the 24-hour allowance may be revised, so always check the current information before taking up employment.
+Pitfall: keep an eye on updates from IRCC (Canada's immigration service) — the rules can change.
+The 24-hour allowance, for example, may be revised, so always check the current position before taking up work.

-Australia: abandoning your studies for work is not an option
+Australia: dropping your studies for work is not an option

-Australia introduced the concept of the Genuine Student (GS) — a requirement that proves you are coming specifically to study, not to work.
+Australia has introduced the Genuine Student (GS) requirement — you must show that you are coming specifically to study, not to work.

 -

-Allowed: Working up to 48 hours per fortnight while studying.
-During holidays — full-time.
-Research Master's and PhD students are entitled to work without limit during the semester without breaching their visa status.
+Allowed: working up to 48 hours per fortnight while studying.
+During the holidays — full-time.
+Research Master's and PhD students may work without limit during term without breaching their visa status.

 -

-Not allowed: Exceeding the limits.
-A violation may lead to the cancellation of your visa.
+Not allowed: exceeding the limits.
+A breach can lead to your visa being cancelled.

 -

-Pitfall: The GS is not a formality.
-You need to convincingly justify your choice of course and institution and your plans for the future.
-Also, since 1 January 2025, a full CoE (Confirmation of Enrolment) — not merely an offer letter — is required to apply for a visa.
+Pitfall: the GS is not a box-ticking exercise.
+You need to make a convincing case for your choice of course and institution and your plans for the future.
+Note, too, that since 1 January 2025 a full CoE (Confirmation of Enrolment) — not merely an offer letter — is required to apply for a visa.

-Europe: the main advantage — the opportunities after graduation
+Europe: the real advantage lies in what comes after graduation

-The rules in Europe vary widely.
-The one thing they have in common is their loyalty to students seeking work upon completing their studies.
+The rules across Europe vary widely.
+The one thing they share is a welcoming attitude to students seeking work once they have finished.

 -